tomhopper/eiaenergy/README.md

 A package intended to provide easy access to the U.S. DOE EIA electricity data.

-Converts downloaded data to a data frame and saves the data frame for easy loading via data().
+Downloads the data, converts it to a data frame and saves the data frame for easy loading via data().

 Currently works with:

-* international generation data by year and generation type from 1980 to 2012;
+* International generation data by year and generation type from 1980 to 2012;
-* international consumption data by year and generation type from 1980 to 2011;
+* International total consumption data by year from 1980 to 2011;
 * U.S. total generation by month and generation type from January 1973 to February 2014;
-* U.S. total generation by year (month = 13) and by generation type from 1949 to 2013.
+* U.S. total generation by year (month = 13) and generation type from 1949 to 2013.

 ## Depends

-plyr
+* plyr
-XLConnect
+* XLConnect

 ## To Do

 * Automate the updating of year ranges when downloading and munging data.
 * Provide public function to allow users to force a data update.
 * Add additional datasets from the EIA.
+* Work out means of forcing reload of dplyr after plyr if dplyr was previously loaded by the user.